nosyda/nosyda.github.io/airbnb_dataset_analysis_project.md

 <b>- Price difference between the type of rent</b>
 <br><i> Is the average price difference between "entire home" and "private room" properties significant?</i>
 We want to compare one continuous value (review score) vs one categorical value (room_type) and n>30 (n=500), in order to show a difference between those two variables we can do a z-test
-But first, we need to create two dataframes home and private_room so we can perform the z-test
+<br>But first, we need to create two dataframes home and private_room so we can perform the z-test

 ```python
 home = listing[listing["room_type"]== "Entire home/apt"] #only select entire home/apt